esraasayed98/MRI_Bloch-Equation-Simulation/Task_2_Report.md

 ### Requirements:
-For each point in this simluation there were some requirements to achive its results, like installing and importing some important libraries which are:
+For each point in this simulation there were some requirements to achieve its results, like installing and importing some important libraries which are:
 1) numpy : for dealing with data stored in arrays.
 2) matplotlib : for plotting all graphs and components.
 3) cv2 : for reading image to calculate its Fourier Transform.